Black Friday 2023: 6 Quick Fixes for Your eCommerce Strategy

 3. Make sure your promotions are front and centre

 You’ve set up your promotional codes, your PPC ads are primed and your stock is ready to go – now don’t forget to highlight your biggest Black Friday sales online.

 It may seem obvious in hindsight, but effectively promoting your Black Friday offers across your site can easily be overlooked when there’s so much to do.

-Clear and concise promotions with your offers front and centre are key, consider Overlays to deliver relevant messaging at the right time in the user journey, even triggering when users display exit intent, and use Prompts to leverage your promotions and push the visitor through to checkout.
+Clear and concise promotions with your offers front and centre are key, consider Overlays to deliver relevant messaging at the right time in the user journey, even triggering when users display exit intent, and use Digital Assistant to leverage your promotions and push the visitor through to checkout.

 4. It’s not all about discounts

 In a period when the competition is fierce and your margins are at their tightest, anything that’s going to differentiate your offering is going to play a crucial role in your success – Black Friday and beyond.

 It can be easy to let your promotions overshadow the other great things about your business but with 78% of customers reporting that they have abandoned a purchase due to a poor customer experience making sure your messaging is clear can work to reduce cart abandonment.3

 Prepare your customer support channels for any queries, have somebody monitoring chat and email channels during this period and if it’s not possible, ensure you have FAQs and other information on-site.